 Rome is a history lover’s dream.
 Because of its long, storied history, there are countless things to see and do in Rome.
 This magical city, whose own creation is steeped in legend, served as the center of the expansive Roman Empire.

 Today, Rome is essentially a living museum.
 Remnants of its past are visible everywhere, from its iconic Colosseum and Trevi Fountain to the beautiful artwork in The Vatican.
 The city also boasts a prominent cultural and food scene.
+Personally, I suggest renting a car so you can see and experience as much of this magnificent city as you can.
 These are the top 10 things to see and do in Rome, Italy.

 Arguably the most iconic structure in Italy, the Colosseum is a 50,000+ seat amphitheater that was built between 70 and 80 AD.
 It was the site of bloody battles in which gladiators faced off against each other and wild animals.
 The Colosseum also hosted hunts and mock naval engagements.